Discover more from Elegant Legal Writing

 Legal stylists disagree on how often lawyers should use footnotes and what they should use them for.
-Bryan Garner, for example, advocates putting citations in footnotes, but believes that footnotes should not contain any substantive information.[1]
+Bryan Garner, for example, advocates putting citations in footnotes but believes they should not contain substantive information.1 This position was a departure from legal-writing norms, as attorneys have long resisted footnotes.2

-I advocate using footnotes much more commonly than is typical in legal writing.
-In my view, footnotes can enhance readability by keeping only important information in the main text and avoiding interruptions of an argument or narrative.
-Unlike extraneous asides or citation strings, footnote references are easily glanced over, allowing the reader to continue without interruption.
-The reader can then choose to investigate a point further or check a citation by returning to the footnote at the reader’s leisure.
+In my book Elegant Legal Writing (UC Press 2024), I advocate using footnotes much more than is typical in legal writing.
+Footnotes can enhance readability by keeping only necessary information in the main text and avoiding interruptions of an argument or narrative.
+Unlike extraneous asides or citation strings, footnote references are easily ignored, allowing readers to continue without interruption.
+Readers can then choose whether to read the footnote.
+They will know where to look to check a proposition’s citation or investigate the point further.

-I advise taking a flexible approach to footnotes in which you reserve the main text for information that is essential to one’s argument or narrative.
+I advise taking a flexible approach to footnotes, reserving the main text for information essential to one’s argument or narrative.
 Consider putting some of the following information in footnotes:

 Citations to sources you do not discuss in the main text